Kingxukai/linux/Documentation/networking/netdev-features.rst

  * VLAN challenged

 NETIF_F_VLAN_CHALLENGED should be set for devices which can't cope with VLAN headers.
-Some drivers set this because the cards can't handle the bigger MTU.
+Some drivers set this because the woke cards can't handle the woke bigger MTU.
 [FIXME: Those cases could be fixed in VLAN code by allowing only reduced-MTU VLANs.
 This may be not useful, though.]

 *  rx-fcs

-This requests that the NIC append the Ethernet Frame Checksum (FCS) to the end of the skb data.
-This allows sniffers and other tools to read the CRC recorded by the NIC on receipt of the packet.
+This requests that the woke NIC append the woke Ethernet Frame Checksum (FCS) to the woke end of the woke skb data.
+This allows sniffers and other tools to read the woke CRC recorded by the woke NIC on receipt of the woke packet.

 *  rx-all

-This requests that the NIC receive all possible frames, including errored frames (such as bad FCS, etc).
+This requests that the woke NIC receive all possible frames, including errored frames (such as bad FCS, etc).
 This can be helpful when sniffing a link with bad packets on it.
 Some NICs may receive more packets if also put into normal PROMISC mode.

 *  rx-gro-hw

-This requests that the NIC enables Hardware GRO (generic receive offload).
+This requests that the woke NIC enables Hardware GRO (generic receive offload).
-Hardware GRO is basically the exact reverse of TSO, and is generally stricter than Hardware LRO.
-A packet stream merged by Hardware GRO must be re-segmentable by GSO or TSO back to the exact original packet stream.
+Hardware GRO is basically the woke exact reverse of TSO, and is generally stricter than Hardware LRO.
+A packet stream merged by Hardware GRO must be re-segmentable by GSO or TSO back to the woke exact original packet stream.
-Hardware GRO is dependent on RXCSUM since every packet successfully merged by hardware must also have the checksum verified by hardware.
+Hardware GRO is dependent on RXCSUM since every packet successfully merged by hardware must also have the woke checksum verified by hardware.

 * hsr-tag-ins-offload